Suicide and self-harming - advice

 The purpose of this advice is to:

-- provide information about reducing the risks of injury or death and ensuring the safety and wellbeing of clients
+• provide information about reducing the risks of injury or death and promoting the safety and wellbeing of children and young people

 This advice is not intended as a clinical or comprehensive assessment and intervention guide.
 See Adolescents and their families for further information.